December 21 ,2018

-Starting off with something obvious, failing to lock doors or windows is one of the most common security mistakes people make.
-Burglars look for soft targets, and an unlocked front door or open window is about as soft as it can get.
+Starting with something obvious, failing to lock doors or windows is one of the most common safety mistakes people make.
+Burglars look for soft targets, and an unlocked front door or an open window is about as smooth as it can get.

 It’s not even just forgetting to lock doors or close windows.
 People often leave a door unlocked or a window open because they are only going to be gone for just a few minutes.
 However, most burglaries take less than 10 minutes from start to finish, so you don’t want to make it easy by leaving a door or window unlocked.

 People think they are clever with the location of a hidden key outside the house, but most burglars know where to look.
 Whether it is under the front mat, in a fake rock or under a flowerpot, leaving a key outside is a serious safety risk.
 If you are worried about getting locked out, you are much better off leaving a key with a trusted friend or family member.

 If you want to get around leaving keys outside or having to trust someone with a key, you could consider installing a keyless entry system.
 Smart locks are very affordable, and they offer a range of features that can improve your home safety monitor.
 With features like keypads for unlocking the door and the ability to control locks from your smartphone, you won’t have to worry about losing a key or leaving one outside.

 3. Forgetting to Secure Second Floor Windows

 People have a tendency to believe their second-floor windows are safe from burglars.
 While they are a less likely target than doors and windows on the first floor, burglars will try to access the second-floor windows if they think they can gain access that way.
 Don’t rely on a difficult climb to act as a deterrent, some burglars will find ways to get to those open or unlocked second story windows.